Real outcomes from real users

 From zero callbacks to a senior-designer offer at Gensler in 3 weeks.

-Junior Architect → Senior Designer at Gensler
+Junior Architect to Senior Designer at Gensler

 Sending the same portfolio to ten firms over four months.
 Two automated rejections, eight silences.
 Started doubting her qualifications.